mthuurne/retroasm/docs/instruction-set.md

 ### Assignment

 The most common statement is assignment, which uses the `<lhs> := <rhs>` syntax.
-An assignment will compute the value of the expression on its right-hand side and store it into the storage location on its left-hand side, for example:
+An assignment will compute the value of the expression on its right-hand side and store it into the reference on its left-hand side, for example:

     a := a + 1

-Multiple storage locations can be stored into in a single assignment using concatenation.
-It is also possible to assign to a slice of a storage location, which will load its value, combine it with the assigned value and store the result:
+Multiple storage locations can be stored into in a single assignment using a concatenated reference.
+It is also possible to assign to a slice of a reference, which will load its value, combine it with the assigned value and store the result:

     a[0:4] ; mem[hl] := mem[hl] ; a[0:4]

+When storing to a sliced reference, all its subreferences will be loaded from and then stored into, even if they are outside the range of the slice.
+For example, in the following statement both memory locations are read and then written, regardless of which bit *B* is actually set:

+    (mem[A+1] ; mem[A])[B] := 1

 ### Variables